Public Record

 and grievances like plot lines

-in the plat map clarifying what isn't
+in the plat map clarifying all

-of how both to be and go
+with the question of how both to be and go

-somewhere, Jim Pope points
+somewhere, Jerry Pope points

 during public comment to the example

-of the old Concord Road they want
+of the old Rayford Road he takes home

-to shut down due to the invisibility
+they want to pave or shut down, due to

+Dirt road.
 Everyone knows it’s a dirt road.”

 Comments